 About Lalibela Rock Churches

 Lalibela, named after a 12th century king of Ethiopia, is famous for its amazing rock cut churches.
-Carved out of the rock rather than built with stone (see also Petra in Jordan), each of these eleven churches has been excavated from the rock, cutting down up to 40 feet then cutting out the intricate interior with great care.
+Carved out of the rock rather than built with stone (see also Petra in Jordan), each of these 11 churches has been excavated from the rock, cutting out the intricate interior with great care.

 Today, the Lalibela Rock Churches are a UNESCO World Heritage site.